taliexo/aiobookoo/README.md

-# aiobookoov2
+# pybookoo

-**aiobookoov2** is an asynchronous Python library for interacting with Bookoo Themis Mini coffee scales over Bluetooth Low Energy (BLE).
+**pybookoo** is an asynchronous Python library for interacting with Bookoo Themis Mini coffee scales over Bluetooth Low Energy (BLE).
 It is based on the `aioacaia` library and utilizes `asyncio` and `bleak` for its operations.

 This library is primarily designed to be used by the [Bookoo Home Assistant integration](https://github.com/taliexo/bookoo) but can also be used as a standalone library for other projects.